-The UUP Liaison represents the Association in dealings with the established bargaining agent for SUNY librarians who are members of the bargaining unit, coordinates Association activities related to collective bargaining concerns, and informs SUNY librarians about bargaining issues.
+The UUP Liaison represents the Association in dealings with the established bargaining agent for SUNY library professionals who are members of the bargaining unit, coordinates Association activities related to collective bargaining concerns, and informs SUNY library professionals about bargaining issues.

 SUNYLA invites representatives from other organizations to serve as liaisons from the other organization to SUNYLA, in order to facilitate communication.
 Such liaisons may or may not be members of SUNYLA.
 These liaisons provide information to SUNYLA from their organizations and carry information from SUNYLA to their organizations.

 The President may provisionally appoint liaisons to other organizations, as appropriate.
 The liaison represents the Association to the other organization.
 The liaison attends both the other organization’s meetings, representing SUNYLA, and SUNYLA Executive Board and Council meetings, and reports to the Association on activities of the other organization.
 The Executive Board must approve the appointment at their next meeting.

 Article 15: Meetings

 15.1 Robert’s Rules of Order, Revised shall govern all meetings of the Association, except in cases where it is inconsistent with the Bylaws.